rafaelsf80/firebase-notifications-g-suite/README.md

-# Serverless Notifications to Android devices using Firebase and Google Apps #
+# Serverless notifications to Android devices using Firebase and Google Apps #
 Android app to demonstrate how to send [topic notifications](https://firebase.google.com/docs/notifications/android/console-topics#set_up_the_sdk) using **Firebase Cloud Messaging** (formerly Google Cloud Messaging).
 Instead of a 3rd-party messaging server, a Google Form is used to generate and send the notification.
 No messaging server required.